-1. As a condition for approval, a written time limit agreement establishing beginning and ending dates of phased retirement must be signed by the employee, supervisor, and authorized approving official conferring a mutually agreeable time period-prior to the commencement of phased retirement.
+As a condition for approval, a written time limit agreement establishing beginning and ending dates of phased retirement must be signed by the employee, supervisor, and authorized approving official conferring a mutually agreeable time period-prior to the commencement of phased retirement.
 Time limits may vary on a case-by-case basis.

-Time limits are to be set for any period up to a maximum of one (1) year during the one-year pilot.
-If the program is fully implemented following the pilot, additional time may be authorized by the approving official when an official request from the employee is received at least thirty (30) days prior to the expiration of the time limit agreement currently in effect, in increments not to exceed one year per extension.
-The maximum time an employee may participate in phased retirement overall is three (3) years.

-2. Phased retirees may voluntarily fully retire at any time prior to the expiration date of the time limit agreement, but the employee should consider processing time requirements.
+- Additional time may be authorized by the approving official when an official request from the employee is received at least thirty (30) days prior to the expiration of the time limit agreement currently in effect, in increments not to exceed one year per extension.
+The maximum time an employee may participate in phased retirement overall is three (3) years. - 2.
+Phased retirees may voluntarily fully retire at any time prior to the expiration date of the time limit agreement, but the employee should consider processing time requirements.